 When planning their wedding, jewelry isn’t always the number one priority on the bride’s checklist.
 Those first few spots are reserved for the wedding dress, the venue, the photographer, the band or the guest list.
 But that is a huge mistake, as picking out the perfect jewelry can help accent your perfect wedding dress.
 Similarly, inappropriate jewelry can really ruin your look, and you don’t want that feeling of regret every time you look at your wedding photos.

-The expenses for any wedding are often high enough without having to buy luxurious, expensive jewelry.
+The expenses for any wedding are often high enough without having to buy luxurious, expensive jewellery.
 That’s true.
-However, the jewelry does not have to be expensive.
-You can pick out the perfect jewelry on a budget.
-The important thing is knowing how to pair the jewelry with that gorgeous engagement ring.
+However, the jewellery does not have to be expensive.
+You can pick out the perfect jewellery on a budget.
+The important thing is knowing how to pair the jewellery with that gorgeous engagement ring.

 Here are some ideas on how to pick out the perfect jewelry for your big day.

 Something Old and Something New

 If you have a knack for vintage jewelry you have to look no further than your family heirloom.
 The old jewelry your mom or grandma wore will help you get that vintage look and at the same time carry an emotional value.
 Perhaps you can dig out an old pearl string you can accent your wedding dress with.
 The best thing about family jewels is that they come completely free.

 You don’t have to clad yourself in diamonds.
 There’s a reason why these precious gemstones are used in wedding rings, Because of that very same reason they should get all the spotlight.
 Let the one diamond that matters shine on your ring and pair it with simple yet elegant pieces.
 Avoid layering jewelry as it can take away from the appeal of your dress.
 Apart from that, try to pick out the jewelry you are more likely to wear even after the big day is over.